toyobam92/Group-By-Project---FourthBrain-/README.md

 ## Demo
 Visit the live demo of the Streamlit app deployed on AWS: http://3.235.28.171:8501/.
 The app allows  visualize the results interactively the campaign results and model results interactively

+## Team Members
+Our team consists of the following members:

+Toyosi Bamidele

+Uchenna Mgbaja

 ## Contributing
 We welcome contributions to improve and extend the functionality of this project.
 If you're interested in contributing, please fork the repository and create a pull request with your changes.